-Some physicians worried that telemedicine could promote physicians' provision of ondemand care, and lead to potential burnout.
-"I kind of dread for the future of medicine because what's going to stop us from booking appointments at 9pm right?
-If doctors don't have discipline to control our passion for taking care of people then we might be doing appointments at odd hours... it could be difficult to maintain work-life balance "(P3).
+Some physicians worried that telemedicine could promote physicians' provision of on-demand care and lead to potential burnout.
+"I kind of dread for the future of medicine because what is going to stop us from booking appointments at 9 PM, right?
+If doctors do not have discipline to control our passion for taking care of people then we might be doing appointments at odd hours; ... it could be difficult to maintain work-life balance" (P3).

-A major stress-inducing new element in workflow that physicians identified was having to balance schedules that mixed in-person and telemedicine visits, as the combination often resulted in physicians running late for visits.
-As one physician observed: "Schedules are all over the place.
-And then when someone doesn't...check in on time, then you get backed up on both ends" (P6).
-Physicians also expressed that it was difficult for them to switch back and forth from one type of visit to another.
+A major stress-inducing new element in workflow that physicians identified was having to balance schedules that mixed in-person and telemedicine visits because the combination often resulted in physicians running late for visits.
+As one physician observed, "Schedules are all over the place.
+And then when someone does not ... check in on time, then you get backed up on both ends" (P6).
+Physicians also expressed that it was difficult for them to switch back and forth from 1 type of visit to another.